Ensign-College/tig-docker/README.md

 1. Install docker on a Linux Machine: https://docs.docker.com/engine/install/ubuntu/
 2. After the installation is completed, make docker run with a non-root user.
 Use the following guide https://docs.docker.com/engine/install/linux-postinstall/
-3. Copy `.env.example` file to your local enviroment
+3. Copy `.env.example` file to your local environment
 4. Rename `.env.example` file to `.env`
-5. Replace all necessary enviromental variables with the proper configuration values (credentials, bucket names, smtp grafana information, etc)
+5. Replace all necessary environment variables with the proper configuration values (credentials, bucket names, smtp grafana information, etc)
     - InfluxDB information
     - Telegraf configuration file
     - Grafana port or smtp configuration
 6. Run `docker compose up -d` or `docker compose up` to build and run all services together
 7. Check that all services are running `docker ps`

-**NOTE**: This docker compose file comes with `Portainer` to monitoring and manage containers on a web application.
+**NOTE**: This docker compose file comes with `Portainer` to monitor and manage containers on a web application.
 Go to `https://{SERVER_IPADDRESS}:9443` to access `Portainer`.
-On the first try you need to update the `admin` user credentials.
+On the first try, you need to update the `admin` user credentials.

 ### Testing and Visualizing Data on InfluxDB

 As a good practice, we should test if the Telegraf agent is gathering data into InfluxDB.
 The following is also the process of creating customized queries.
 1. Go to `http://{SERVER_IPADDRESS}:8086` and log in with the corresponding credentials
 2. Go to Buckets; we should see at least 3 buckets. `_monitoring` and `_tasks` are InfluxDB system buckets.
 And the other bucket should be the bucket where we are putting and retrieving data.
 NOTE: the probable name for this bucket should be `proxmox`
 3. The first column (FROM) is the bucket name.
 All the next following columns are filters.
 In the first filter, we could select our input (from the `proxmox.telegraf.conf`, which inside the docker container is anemd `telegraf.conf`), which is called `proxmox`.
 This input plugin collects data from each ProxMox VM or container.
-After selecting filters, click `SUBMIT` to see if everything works in real time.
+After selecting filters, click `SUBMIT` to see if everything works in real-time.
 To see what the collected metrics or tags go to https://github.com/influxdata/telegraf/blob/master/plugins/inputs/proxmox/README.md
 ![InlfuxDB Sample Data](/img/influxdb_sample_data.png "InlfuxDB Sample Data")
 4. To see the raw flux query click on `SCRIPT EDITOR`.
 This will show the query as flux query language.
 This text could be copied to be used on any Grafana dashboard panel.
 ![InlfuxDB Raw Query](/img/influxdb_raw_query.png "InlfuxDB Raw Query")